KillerzScrubbie/fragile/README.md

 - Added scene transitions
 - Added transitions when the player died
 - Added particle effects for when the player die
+- Added Pause button and return to main menu while in game.
+- Added a cutscene

 Log #5 - 16/4/2021
 - Created level 2 with an increase in difficulty to improve the player skills to use dash ability